dwarbler/venezia/README.md

 [uv](https://docs.astral.sh/uv/) is used for package management and build system.
 If you are using uv, you can install the dependencies with `uv pip install .`.
 Otherwise, you can install them with `pip install .`.

-To run the CLI, you can use `uv run main.py` or `python -m src.main`.
+To run the CLI, you can use `uv run -m src.main` or `python -m src.main`.

 Running `uv run -m src.main --help` will give you the list of available commands.